toheedakhtar/epub_parse/readme.md

 	- `get_chapter_path()` 	- returns path to all chapters
 	- `get_text()`		- returns full text of epub

-- if your run `epub.py` as script you can read epub or see its metadata.

 Epub-Usage - The 2 epubs used are listed and were freely available on the web.